 William G. Scott, Planemaker

 This Scott mitre plane was made at 204 Clinton St., Cincinnati, Ohio, with German silver shield or crest inlaid into the rosewood front infill.
-Apparently, there were at least three sizes of this plane; this one is 9″ long, with a 2″ iron.
+Apparently, there were at least three sizes of this plane; this one is 9″ long, with a 2″ L.& I. J. White iron.
 Others were 8 5/8″ with a 1 3/4″ iron, or 8″ long with a 1 5/8″ iron.

 William G. Scott’s mitre, to my knowledge, was the only production infill mitre plane made in 19th century U.S.A. outside of New York state.
 Like the New York makers of pianomaker’s planes, Scott found his inspiration from the infill planemakers of Great Britain.
 Unlike the New York makers, Scott was influenced by profiles with more fluid lines, rather than straightforward box mitre designs.
 The smaller versions of this plane resemble an oversized Irish chariot plane.
-Scott’s mother was born in Ireland, and his father was born in England, so chances that he did not know about this Scottish/Irish style of planemaking would have been close to zero.
+Scott’s parents were born in Scotland, so chances that William Jr. did not know about this Scottish/Irish style of planemaking would have been close to zero.
 Especially considering his surname.
 In the relatively small number of these planes that have surfaced, there is much variation; Scott’s casting designs were constantly tweaked and changed.
 Its fairly obvious that William Scott enjoyed playing around with his designs, because for usefulness and practicality reasons, it certainly was not necessary.

 “Sole Manufacturer,” could be taken literally: Scott likely worked alone, after business hours, in his home-based workshop.
 Its true that Scott mitres are rare, but the small and steady amount of them that surface over the years, indicate that Scott must have continued with his planemaking endeavors through a long timespan.
 This would also be supported by his use of many casting variations which would have been used for a good number of casting batches over time.